-The revindication mechanism ensures that, if the issuer becomes insolvent, if any cash that belongs to the segregated estate cannot be identified in the general estate, then the special estate will have a priority claim on unencumbered assets in the general estate.
+The revindication mechanism ensures that, if the issuer becomes insolvent, if any cash that belongs to the segregated estate cannot be identified in the general estate, then the special estate has a priority claim on unencumbered assets in the general estate.
 Under a provision defined in the prospectus, the special estate will receive the best available assets, ranging from ECB-eligible credit quality step 1 bonds, to any assets selected by the cover pool administrator.
 There is therefore no certainty as to the quality of assets that would be transferred to the special estate to address commingling risk.
 Accordingly, we have not given credit to this mechanism in our analysis.

-Based on borrowers' monthly payments, we have assumed two months of commingling risk: one month during which the issuer could be accumulating cash, and another month representing the notification period after insolvency.
+Based on borrowers' monthly payments and our understanding of how much cash could accumulate, we have assumed two months of commingling risk, corresponding to the period immediately preceding the bank's insolvency.
+We believe that cash received post insolvency would be available in a timely fashion for the benefit of covered bondholders.
 Commingling risk is reflected in our target credit enhancement measure.